seo-won-lee/zs-3dvg-vlm/README.md

 # zs-3dvg-vlm

-We investigate the effects of multi-view perception, query reconstruction, and input ablations, and observe consistent performance variations across different settings.
+We investigate the effects of multi-view perception, query reconstruction, and input ablations for zero-shot 3D visual grounding, and observe consistent performance variations across different settings.

 ---